bihagkashikar/my-gcp-utils/bigquery-utils/bq_schema_datatype_generator/README.md

 true|y|f|yes
 false|y|t|no

-The schema generator service will infer the column type as below:
+The schema data type generator service will infer the column type as below:

 Column name|Inferred type
 -----------|-------